AliLetham/InternetProgramming/README.md

 you can not access any part unless you are logged in.

-In the laanguage of my Site:
+In the language of my site:
 Reading = Following
 Letters = Tweets
 Being Read = Being Followed